IUREDCap/redcap-etl/docs/UserGuide.md

 **Lookup Table**.
 The lookup table provides a map for multiple choice fields in the database from the value for the choice to the label for the choice.
-This table is recreated each time REDCap-ETL is run, and it will use the table prefix in its table name, if a table prefix has been specified in the configuration.
-By default, if lookup table generation is specified, one lookup table will be generated for a workflow.
+This table is recreated each time REDCap-ETL is run.
-However, tasks condfigurations may specify different (non-default) names for this table, in which case multiple lookup tables may be generated.
+Tasks belonging to the same workflow that load data to the same database that have different lookup table names will cause an error to be generated. if lookup table generation is specified, one lookup table will be generated for a workflow.

 **REDCap Tables**.
 The REDCap project info table provides information about the different REDCap projects used in an